|Clerk's Office Temporarily Closed May 14-15|

 Methods of Payment

-D. Methods of Payment Cashiers are located on the second floor in the Criminal/Traffic Division to accept payment Monday - Sunday 8:00 AM to 8:00 PM, every day of the year.
+D. Methods of Payment.
+Cashiers are located on the second floor in the Criminal/Traffic Division to accept payment Monday through Sunday 8:00 AM to 11:30 PM, every day of the year.
 For payment of fines and costs on a criminal or traffic case, probation fees, and driving privilege fees, payment may be made by money order, Discover, MasterCard, VISA, attorney check, company check, or cash.
 Payment for bail may be made by cash, Discover, MasterCard, or VISA only.
 Time payments and expungements may be paid by cash, money order, Discover, MasterCard, or VISA.
+No payments may be made after the hours listed below unless you are posting bond.
+If you are posting bond then you can post with the office 24 hours a day.

 Cases Scheduled for Enforcement of a Sentence

 E. Cases Scheduled for Enforcement of a Sentence An enforcement docket is prepared Monday through Friday for all defendants who owe a fine or court costs, or must post a Bond Forfeiture by an enforcement date ordered by the sentencing judge.
-When the defendant fails to pay by the enforcement date, the Clerk's Office takes the court file to the sentencing judge for an entry.
+When the defendant fails to pay by the enforcement date, the Clerk's Office takes the court file to the sentencing judge for a ruling.

 An enforcement docket is prepared each day of the week for all defendants who have been sentenced to serve time in jail commencing on a specific date.
 If the defendant fails to appear at the jail on that date, the Franklin County Sheriff's Office notifies the Clerk's Office.
 The court file is then taken to the sentencing judge for an entry.